liorelisberg/openai-chatbot-app/SECURITY.md

 ## Reporting Security Issues

-If you discover a security vulnerability in this project, please report it responsibly by emailing [your-email@example.com].
+If you discover a security vulnerability in this project, please report it responsibly by emailing the project maintainers.